Skip to main content

 How should I prepare for the weather in Bhutan?

 Bhutan’s weather can vary greatly depending on the region and season.
 It’s generally cool and pleasant in the spring and autumn.
 However, higher altitudes can be chilly, especially in the morning and evening, so packing layers, including a warm jacket, is recommended.
-Rain is possible, especially in the monsoon season (June to September), so packing a rain jacket and waterproof shoes is a good idea.

 Will there be opportunities for shopping during the tour?